priyanthag/doppinakin/README.md

 # doppinakin

-Dopponakin is a project I created for fun to connect different DB instance
+Dopponakin is a fun project I created connect different MongoDB instance with the help of JOI - https://www.npmjs.com/package/joi